Are you a landowner afraid to let trail riders or foxchasers cross your property for fear of liability?

 An owner of land owes no duty to keep the premises safe for entry or use by others for any recreation…purposes, or to give any warning of a dangerous condition, use, structure, or activity on the premises to any person who enters on land for these purposes.”

 However, the statute does not in any way release owners from liability if they willfully or maliciously fail to guard or warn against something blatantly dangerous, such as an uncovered well.
 This could fall under their home insurance depending on how close it is to the home, and how far it reaches, in cases such as this it might be prudent to look at some homeowners insurance quotes to see what could potentially happen if someone does harm themselves on your property and if your insurance covers it.

 As we have said elsewhere in The Equiery, no law prohibits lawsuits.
-However, although it is possible for anyone to sue a landowner, it doesn’t necessarily mean they have a case or will win a judgement.
-The Maryland recreational statute provides landowners good liability protection and a review of case law has found few, if any, judgements to support the myth that juries are awarding plaintiffs large settlements from landowners in liability cases.
+However, although it is possible for anyone to sue a landowner, it doesn’t necessarily mean they have a case or will win a judgment.
+The Maryland recreational statute provides landowners good liability protection and a review of case law has found few if any, judgments to support the myth that juries are awarding plaintiffs large settlements from landowners in liability cases.
 (Insurance companies’ settling claims out of court fuel these myths, and insurance companies do this not because they think the claimant has a case, but because they do not wish to incur the costs of defending their client in court.)
 And that is the distinction.
 Although your chance of being held liable for an injury on your property is small, your chance of just being sued is greater.
 It is a good idea to have liability insurance, because it will cover costs associated with your defense, as long as your conduct was not criminal, but you need to push your insurance company to go to court.
 (If we can ever pass a law making plaintiffs responsible for all court costs, including all legal costs for defendants, we will severely reduce these incidents of frivolous lawsuits.)

 The Equiery recommends the booklet “Recreational Access and Landowner Liability in Maryland: Guideline for Managing Free or Fee Access,” available through the Maryland Cooperative Extension Service for a small fee.
 If your local extension office says they don’t have it, insist.
 Tell them it is Bulletin # 357, and if they still can not find it, contact their headquarter offices at the University of Maryland.